hungryGeek16/Face-Detection/OpenCV DLL/README.md

 To run:
-Open Terminal in the folder which the above files and type python detect_faces.py --image (your image name).(extension) --prototxt deploy.prototxt.txt \
+Open Terminal in the folder which the above files are present and type python detect_faces.py --image (your image name).(extension) --prototxt deploy.prototxt.txt \
 	--model res10_300x300_ssd_iter_140000.caffemodel